 Libby Bischof, Ph.D.

 Libby Bischof explores American society through the lens of history––and the lens of a camera.
 A nineteenth-century American cultural historian, Professor Bischof specializes in the history of photography, particularly in Maine.
 She is the co-author of the 2015 book Maine Photography: A History, 1840-2015.
 In 2011, she co-curated the exhibition Maine Moderns: Art in Sequinland, 1900-1940 at the Portland Museum of Art with Senior Curator Susan Danly.
 The show won the critic’s choice award for best Historic Show in the 2011 New England Art Awards.
-Her other research interests include modernism, how friendship informs cultural production, and nineteenth-century New England women writers.
+Her other research interests include Maine history, modernism, how friendship informs cultural production, and nineteenth-century New England women writers.
 She has recently been appointed as the Executive Director of the Osher Map Library and Smith Center for Cartographic Education at USM.

-Prof. Bischof teaches a variety of introductory and upper-level courses in the History major, including History of Maine, Photographing American History, American Popular Culture, and a variety of Senior Seminars—the most recent being Winslow Homer’s America (Fall 2012).
+Prof. Bischof teaches a variety of introductory and upper-level courses in the History major, including History of Maine, Photographing American History, American Popular Culture, and a variety of Senior Seminars.
 Prof. Bischof also works with history majors and minors who wish to do internships.
-Recent internship sites include: The Portland Museum of Art, The South Portland Historical Society and Museum, the Maine Historical Society, the Brick Store Museum, the Maine Women Writers Collection, and USM’s Special Collections.
+Recent internship sites include: The Portland Museum of Art, The South Portland Historical Society and Museum, the Maine Historical Society, the Osher Map Library, the Brick Store Museum, the Maine Women Writers Collection, and USM’s Special Collections.

-Prof. Bischof received fellowship support for her research and publications from the Georgia O’Keeffe Museum and Research Center for American Modernism, the Beinecke Library at Yale University, the Center for Creative Photography, the Peter E. Palmquist Foundation for Historical Photographic Research and the Maine Women Writers Collection.
-She is currently working on a variety of projects, including an article about the late-nineteenth and early-twentieth-century Maine photographer Chansonetta Stanley Emmons, a book chapter on regional tropes in personal films and home movies from Maine and New England in the 1920s and 1930s, and a new monograph on modernism and friendship in twentieth century America.
+Prof. Bischof has received fellowship support for her research and publications from the Georgia O’Keeffe Museum and Research Center for American Modernism, the Beinecke Library at Yale University, the Center for Creative Photography, the Peter E. Palmquist Foundation for Historical Photographic Research and the Maine Women Writers Collection.
+She recently curated an exhibit about the late-nineteenth and early-twentieth-century Maine photographer Chansonetta Stanley Emmons at the University of New England.
+She has also recently published articles in The History Teacher and The Maine Policy Review.

-In addition to her teaching and research interests, Professor Bischof is the Advising Coordinator for the History major, and the throws coach for the USM Men’s and Women’s Indoor and Outdoor Track teams (2008-present).
-She enjoys working with local K-12 teachers and students and frequently collaborates with the Maine Humanities Council.
+In addition to her teaching and research interests, Professor Bischof enjoys working with local K-12 teachers and students and frequently collaborates with the Maine Humanities Council.
 She is an avid reader, photographer, and letter writer and loves exploring Maine.
 She is also a postcard nerd--follow her postcard adventures on Instagram: @themainepostcardproject.
-She resides in Gorham with her husband Steve and her son Gus.
+She resides in Gorham with her husband Steve, her son Gus, and her daughter Katie.

-Nineteenth century social and cultural history, particularly the history of Maine and the history of photography; fellowship and collaboration among late-nineteenth and early-twentieth century artists and writers; turn-of-the-century American women writers
+Nineteenth century social and cultural history, particularly the history of Maine and the history of photography; fellowship and collaboration among late-nineteenth and early-twentieth century artists and writers; modernism; turn-of-the-century American women writers; the visualization of history.

 (With Susan Danly) Maine Moderns: Art in Seguinland, 1900-1940 (New Haven: Yale University Press, 2011).
 Companion book to the June 4-September 11, 2011 exhibition I co-curated at the Portland Museum of Art.